theorynetwork/capacitor-nodejs/README.md

 # Capacitor Plugin for Node.js

-This plugin is in early planning stages, but will be the home of community [Capacitor](https://capacitorjs.com/) plugin to bridge Capacitor apps with Node.js libraries.
+This plugin is in early planning stages, but will be the home of a community [Capacitor](https://capacitorjs.com/) plugin to bridge Capacitor apps with Node.js libraries.

 ## Early Research